quadio-media/acru-l/README.md

 An open source framework for collecting and reusing AWS CDK constructs and stacks.

+> NOTE: This project is currently not stable (alpha releases only) and is subject change at any time.
+> Please use at your own risk.

 ## Why?
 The problem with infrastructure as code ...